Destiny-Ed/Rise/README.md

 ## ✨ Features
 - ✅ **Create & Manage Habits** – Set daily, weekly, or custom habits with reminders.
 - 🔥 **Track Streaks** – Stay motivated with visual progress tracking.
-- 👥 **Social Habit Sharing** – Invite friends, view their habits, and support each other.
+- 👥 **Social Habit Sharing** – Invite friends, view their habits, support each other, and comment in a community section.
 - 🏆 **Leaderboard** – Compete with friends and top habit builders.
 - 🔔 **Smart Reminders** – Get personalized notifications for habit completion.
 - 💎 **Premium Features** – Unlock advanced insights, unlimited habits, and more.
+- 📨 Send and receive invites for habit tracking
+- 👤 User profile management

 ## 🏗️ Architecture – Feature-Based MVVM
 Rise follows a **Feature-First MVVM Architecture** using **Provider** for state management.
 This ensures scalability, modularity, and clean separation of concerns.